cb-technologists/blog/content/posts/cicd_ha.md

 The words *agreed level of operational performance* show some very important topics to clarify:

 * *Operational performance* is defined by the use case and the business.
 Not from the technical components or the software being used.
-* The software architecture and its technical definition depends on the *level agreement* of that operational performance.
+* The software architecture and its technical definition depends on the *agreed level* of that operational performance.

 Let's use an example.
-If we think about the service that [Amazon retail](https://amazon.com) users are expecting, any purchase transaction using the web portal cannot be interrupted in a matter of seconds.
+If we think about the service that [Amazon retail](https://amazon.com) users are expecting, any purchase transaction using the web portal cannot be interrupted for even a few seconds.
 So, web services, front end applications, databases, middleware, payment channels  and other services or microservices, etc. cannot interrupt or block that user transaction.
 That means that every server needs to be up and running all the time, or at least to recover at the same point in a sub-second basis.

 This is just because the business requires that any user transaction and interaction with the application cannot be interrupted at all, considering that an interruption is something blocked during 3 seconds or more (users don't like to wait more than 3 seconds to refresh a web page to the next step).
 And if that doesn't happen, I - as a user - will be doing the transaction from a different web retailer or competitor.
 Business then requires a very restrictive HA scenario.